cianfich1016/README.md-Generator/utils/README.md

   # README.md Generator

   [![MIT License Badge](https://img.shields.io/badge/License-MIT_License-blue)](https://img.shields.io/badge/License-MIT_License-blue)

   ## Description
-  This project allows a user to create a unique README.md file using his or her very own terminal from the generation of questions and input responses.
+  This project allows a user to create a unique README.md file right from his or her very own terminal from the generation of questions and input response.
 The automatic creation saves a user time while producing a markdown file with a high quality layout and valuable information each and every time.
-The understanding of the power of the terminal and Node.js allowed for the creation of this generator.
+The understanding of the power of the terminal and node.js allowed for the creation of this generator.

   ## Table of Contents
   * [Installation](#installation)